projectwallace/css-parser/API.md

 - `has_prelude` - Whether at-rule has a prelude
 - `has_block` - Whether rule has a `{ }` block
 - `has_children` - Whether node has child nodes
+- `block` - Block node containing declarations/nested rules (for style rules and at-rules with blocks)
+- `is_empty` - Whether block has no declarations or rules (only comments allowed)
 - `first_child` - First child node or `null`
 - `next_sibling` - Next sibling node or `null`
 - `children` - Array of all child nodes